Find Affordable College Courses

 The colleges and universities below are the most popular for stats majors pursuing a master's degree.

 Our 2023 rankings named Ohio State University - Main Campus the most popular school in Ohio for statistics students working on their master’s degree.
-Located in the large city of Columbus, Ohio State is a public school with a very large student population.
+Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.

 About 54% of the students majoring in stats at the school are women while 46% are male.